ducha-aiki/pyransac/README.md

+# This repository is moved to https://github.com/ducha-aiki/pydegensac

+Due to name conflict with pypi package pyransac.
+Please, download/install https://github.com/ducha-aiki/pydegensac, which is now available via pip wheels.

 # pyransac

 This repository contains an Python wrapper of RANSAC for homography and fundamental matrix estimation from sparse correspondences.
 It implements [LO-RANSAC](https://link.springer.com/chapter/10.1007/978-3-540-45243-0_31) and [DEGENSAC](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.466.2719&rep=rep1&type=pdf).